ooyala/html5-video-plugins/README.md

    ```bash
    <property name="FLEX_HOME" value="/opt/flex_sdk_4.6.0"/>
    ```

 3. Check if ANT is already installed or not by typing "ant -version".
 If ant is installed, you will get output.
-If not, you will get 'command not found'.
+If not, you will receive a 'command not found' error.
 If it is not already installed install using the steps below.

   a.
-Check if brew is installed or not by typing "brew help".
-If brew is installed, you will get output.
-If not, you will get 'command not found'.
+Check if brew is installed by typing "brew help".
+If brew is installed, you will receive help information.
+If not, you will receive a 'command not found' error.
 If it is not already installed install using
    ```bash
    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
    ```